arthursoenarto/csc490project/README.md

 #### Classification

 To run the code, follow the python notebook to train the model.
 Follow the python notebook to get the result.
+To try different models, you can simply replace the `model` variable to see the result for different models.
+For CapsFix mode, it is recommanded to thier origional github link to test out the results: (https://github.com/Woodman718/FixCaps)

 ### Introduction: